John FitzWalter, 2nd Baron FitzWalter: Indictment

 Some, although not all, of FitzWalter's associates were also convicted.
 Marney and Bradenham were imprisoned and fined (and later released) with their lord.
 The parson was forced to give up his benefice.
 Others were either pardoned—in at least one case following military service in Brittany—or exigented.
 Some were exonerated outright.
 Only one minor member of the gang, William de Wyborne, was hanged for his crimes; his chattels—worth 40d—were confiscated.

 FitzWalter was imprisoned for a year, and following his release in June 1352, the King pardoned him.
-The pardon was a substantial document, and covered murder, robbery, rape, arson, kidnapping, trespass, extortion and incitement, and ranged from thefbote and illegally carrying off other's rabbits to the usurpation of royal justice.
+The pardon was a substantial document, and covered murder, robbery, rape, arson, kidnapping, trespass, extortion and incitement, and ranged from thefboot to illegally carrying off other's rabbits to the usurpation of royal justice.

 FitzWalter was also bound to pay Edward the "colossal" amount of (at least) £847 2s 4d; this he paid off incrementally.
 In doing so, FitzWalter effectively bought his estates back from the King.
 Indeed, the size of the fine—which he spent the last decade of his life paying—is probably the only reason his estates were returned to him in the first place.
 For ten years, comments Barbara Hanawalt, the pipe rolls "benignly enter payments to the king from his 'dear and faithful' John FitzWalter".